mastodon/mastodon/README.md

 Mastodon is a federated microblogging engine.
 An alternative implementation of the GNU Social project.
 Based on ActivityStreams, Webfinger, PubsubHubbub and Salmon.

 **Current status of the project is early development.
-Documentation, licensing information &co will be added later**
+Documentation &co will be added later**

 ## Status